USASP Committees and Working Groups

 This Committee will be established to support and enhance the education and professional development of pain researchers and clinicians at all stages of their careers through education, training, networking, and other activities.
 The committee also works to increase and enhance diversity and inclusion within USASP, by advancing the needs of all audiences, ensuring accessibility for all pain researchers/clinicians and encouraging a climate that supports their differences.
 This Committee will work closely with the Scientific Program Committee.
 Their first charge will be to refine the DRAFT charter (LINK HERE) for future board approval.

-Co-Chairs: Jennifer Haythornthwaite & Hadas Nahman Averbuch
+Co-Chairs: Jennifer Haythornthwaite & Kate Sadler

 The Finance Committee determines annual dues, prepares a budget, and makes recommendations on reserve funds and investments to the Board of Directors.
 When an audit is scheduled, the committee works with the independent auditor to ensure compliance with accounting rules and regulations.